kryter/barnstorm/README.md

 # Barnstorm ![Barnstorm Icon](./favicon.png "Let's go storm some barns!")

-Barnstorm provides organization for end to end tests that goes beyond just adding page files.
-Barnstorm also provides generic methods that make tests faster to write and more robust to changes from the application or the test tools.
+Barnstorm provides organization and generic methods for end to end tests that make tests faster to write and more robust to changes from the application or the test tools.

  1. [Get Started with Barnstorm](/docs/getting-started.md)
  2. [Writing Tests with Barnstorm](/docs/writing-tests.md)